dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 #### Is it hard?

-It’s not.
-There’s about a day of work for all the items above, including this post.
+It's not.
+There's about a day of work for all the items above, including this post.

 #### Why am I writing this?

 Two reasons.

-There’re several interesting aspects to the FoodCandy service model, in particular that the website is just a front-end UI to SnCore and cannot do authentication.
+There are several interesting aspects to the FoodCandy service model, in particular that the website is just a front-end UI to SnCore and cannot do authentication.
 It needs to pass all data to the services back-end via a SOAP API, which in turn will do authentication.
 This means that we need to do more work and less magic.

 I had to do some wrestling with JavaScript and the Facebook API at login.
-Most of the examples I found didn’t quite work.
+Most of the examples I found didn't quite work.
 This post should, hopefully, be more helpful to those implementing Facebook Connect in C# / ASP.NET.

 #### Application Registration